GEMScienceTools/oq-mbtk/docsrc/contents/mbt.rst

 Fault modeling tools
 =======================

-The fault modelling tools require a dictionary of inputs describing the fault.
-The functions use the following default if this is not provided:
+The fault modelling tools are used to create fault sources from fault data (trace, slip rate, dip, etc.) in json format and a dictionary of parameters that define modelling assumptions and how ruptures will be generated from the fault source.
+The functions use the following defaults:

 .. code-block:: python

    defaults = {'name': 'unnamed',
                'b_value': 1.,
                'bin_width': 0.1,